yaoqs/hexo-theme-scholar-future/README.md

 ## Contributing

-Contribution is welcome, feel free to open an issue and fork.
+Contribution is welcome, free to open an issue and fork.
 Waiting for your pull request.

 ## Installation